Stewart Ogilby, Sr.

 I received a phone call from Bob Turley (formerly a pitcher for the N.Y.
 Yankees) of A. L. Williams & Associates.
 He offered me a regional V.P. position.
 I was already making as much money as I needed and had a responsibility to persons I had recruited and trained since getting my own license.
 I thanked Bob for the offer but declined the job.
 However, I referred to him one of my trained agents, a particularly ambitious fellow, who accepted the position.

 Why use a Wisebird agent or become one yourself?
-Review #92, #93, #94, #95, #96, and #97, in my book's updated bibliography Don't be surprised, given the history of the industry designing those financial products.
+Review #92, #93, #94, #95, #96, and #97, in my book's updated bibliography Don't be surprised, given the history of the industry that designs hybrid "investments" for persons seeking protection against the financial risk posed by an untimely death.

 I gave public seminars twice a week (Tuesday evenings and Saturday mornings) that persons interested in their own family's finances and/or in a worthwhile personal career were welcome to attend.
 Those who decided to join us were given help in the licensing procedure and assigned to one of my general agents when completing seminar attendance.
 We became one of the largest personal lines insurance agencies in the country.